 Step 4 Make sure the Sync Music option is enabled -- click the check box next to it if not.

 Step 5 If you want to transfer all your music, click the radio button next to Entire music library.
-Alternatively, to cherry pick songs from your iTunes library, click the radio button next to Selected playlists, artists, albums, and genres.
+Alternatively, to cherry pick songs from your iTunes library, click the radio button next to Selected playlists, artists, and albums.

 Step 6 To start transferring music to your iPod, click the Apply button to start syncing.